On the distribution of Born transmission eigenvalues in the complex plane: Abstract

 \section{Abstract}

 We analyze an approximate interior transmission eigenvalue problem in ${\mathbb R}^d$ for $d=2$ or $d=3$, motivated by the transmission problem of a transformation optics-based cloaking scheme and obtained by replacing the refractive index with its first order approximation, which is an unbounded function.
-We show the discreteness of transmission eigenvalues in the complex plane.
-Moreover, using the radial symmetry we show the existence of (infinitely many) complex transmission eigenvalues and prove that there exists a horizontal strip in the complex plane around the real axis, that does not contain any transmission eigenvalues.
+Using the radial symmetry we show the existence of (infinitely many) complex transmission eigenvalues and prove their discreteness.
+Moreover, it is shown that there exists a horizontal strip in the complex plane around the real axis, that does not contain any transmission eigenvalues.